MRCIEU/gwas-utils/README.md

 You will need to [install Rust](https://www.rust-lang.org/tools/install) first.

-Then you should be able to install distance by running:
+Then you should be able to install gwas-utils by running:

 ```
 cargo install --git https://github.com/mrcieu/gwas-utils